scexao-org/vampires_control/docs/observing/calibrations.md

 ```
 scexao5 $ vampires_autodarks -n 1000 .
 ```
 feel free to change the number of frames per dark with the `-n` flag.
-I recommend 1000 frames unless it is prohibitively long.
+I recommend 1000 frames unless it will take prohibitively long (e.g., if your EXPTIME is 1 second then 1000 frames will take 1000 seconds, so maybe choose something smaller).

 ## On-sky Calibrations